7digital/grafana-graphite-server-cookbook/README.md

 ```
 $ bundle install

-# Run tests & keep the box up to play with:
-$ kitchen test --destroy=never

 # Run integration tests & linting:
 $ rake all

+# (optional) Run tests & keep the box up to play with:
+$ kitchen test --destroy=never
 ```

+Be sure to update cookbook dependencies now and then: `berks update`

 * Browse to [http://localhost:8080](http://localhost:8080) (default user/pass: admin)
 * Add `http://graphite-statsd` as a datasource in Grafana